-Horn of Africa Drought and Food Crisis
+Horn of Africa drought and food crisis

-We cannot wait for the crucial next rains in March-May to fail before we respond – the costs of late action could be devastating.
+The costs of late action could be devastating.
 We must act now to prevent this crisis becoming a catastrophe.